 Options for "Slow" and "Fast" exist in the options menu text, but there is no option in any menu that is associated with these words.

 NINTENDO POWER EXCLUSIVE SHADOW FIGHTING ENABLED ALL BACKGROUND BLAST ALL PROJECTILES BOUNCE BACK

 These strings appear in the list of Kombat Kodes.

 ret SetNextEffectPan mov NextExStereoMod,

 Leftover Cheat Code

-The code to play as Smoke from the SNES Mortal Kombat 3 still works (Shao Kahn will say "Outstanding" and cyborg Smoke appears on-screen), but since cyborg Smoke is already playable in this game, this doesn't seem to actually do anything.
+The code to play as Smoke from the SNES MK3 still works (Shao Kahn will say "Outstanding" and cyborg Smoke appears on-screen), but since cyborg Smoke is already playable in this game, this doesn't seem to actually do anything.